 Enhancing knowledge of Chinese language and culture

-Confucius Institute in Auckland unveiled by PM Helen Clark, and Zhao Guocheng, Deputy Director-General of Hanban, Prof. Gui Yonghao, Vice-President of Fudan, and Mr Zhang Yuanyuan, Chinese Ambassador to NZ
+Confucius Institute in Auckland unveiled by PM Helen Clark, and Zhao Guocheng, Deputy Director-General of Hanban, Prof. Gui Yonghao, Vice-President of Fudan, and Mr Zhang Yuanyuan, Chinese Ambassador to NZ in 2007.

 Mutual Respect and Understanding